Application Checklists

 Homelessness

 An individual or family who lacks a fixed, regular, adequate nighttime residence.
-This includes a living situation where you are temporarily doubled up with another household.
+This includes a living situation where you are temporarily doubled up with another household or transitioning out of a treatment or corrections facility.

 Housing Choice Voucher